URL Specification

 immediately before its first dir component.

-This additional normalisation step is necessary because it is not possible to represent the affected URLs as an URL-string.
+This additional normalisation step is necessary because it is not possible to represent the affected URL as an URL-string otherwise.

 Consider for example the URL